 Esophageal cancer is cancer that develops in the esophagus, the muscular tube that connects the throat to the stomach.
 The esophagus, located just behind the trachea (wind-pipe), is about 10 to 13 inches in length and carries food from the mouth to the stomach for digestion.
 The wall of the esophagus is made up of several layers and cancers generally start from the inner layer and grow out.
 There are two main types of esophageal cancer: squamous cell carcinoma and adenocarcinoma and a few rare ones, including melanoma, small cell carcinoma and leiomyosarcoma.
 According to the American Cancer Society, 18,000 Americans are diagnosed with esophageal cancer each year and the number continues to rise.

-The Division of Thoracic Surgery at Brigham and Women’s Hospital (BWH) is leading the way in esophageal cancer care with board-certified thoracic surgeons who specialize in the management of this relatively rare cancer.
+The Division of Thoracic Surgery at Brigham and Women's Hospital (BWH) is leading the way in esophageal cancer care with board-certified thoracic surgeons who specialize in the management of this relatively rare cancer.
 We operate on more than 100 patients with esophageal cancer every year, offering the most current diagnostic methods and proven treatments, including minimally invasive surgical techniques aided by video technology.
-We are the surgical team for Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), an exceptional collaboration between two world-class medical centers.
+We are the surgical team for Dana-Farber Brigham Cancer Center, an exceptional collaboration between two world-class medical centers.

 Over the past few decades we have operated on more than 1,300 patients with esophageal cancer, achieving extraordinary low operative mortality and excellent outcomes.
 The experience gained by our team in the successful management of so many patients with esophageal cancer is unique.

-The Center for Esophageal and Gastric Cancer at Dana-Farber/Brigham and Women’s Cancer Center is one of the largest centers of its kind in the US.
-Watch one patient’s story.
+The Center for Esophageal and Gastric Cancer at Dana-Farber Brigham Cancer Center is one of the largest centers of its kind in the US.
+Watch one patient's story.

 There are two main types of esophageal cancer: squamous cell carcinoma and adenocarcinoma.
 While overall the rate of esophageal cancer has remained the same, adenocarcinoma has increased in incidence while squamous cell carcinoma has seen a decrease.